Product Liability

 ❓ Five Common Questions About Product Liability

-1. Who is liable if a defective product harms a customer in a franchise?
+1. Who is responsible for product liability in a franchise?

-2. Can a franchisee be sued for product liability?
+2. Can a franchisor be sued for a product sold by a franchisee?

 📝 Examples of Common Usage for Product Liability